Principality of Mahmudi: History

-When the Ottomans organized an expedition to the region in 1548, this beylik certainly joined the Ottomans when the reigning Mahmudi ruler, Hasan Bey converted from Yazidism to Islam and the beylik became subordinated to the Ottomans.
-Hosap Castle, which was occupied by Safavids in 1604, was built by Süleyman Bey in 1643.
+Hosap Castle, which was occupied by Safavids in 1604, was expanded by Süleyman Bey in 1643.
 The castle gate has its own inscriptions.
 Turkish traveler Evliya Çelebi describes Hosap Castle and the Mahmudi government in the mid-17th century.
 Regarding Mahmudi government, he says: "They are all soldiers with six thousand swords.
 This is the land of the nobility and there is only one Choogoog Mountain.
 In a country called Ibrahim Bey.
 These Mahmudis have entered the fire of tribute and there are tribes of timar and zema.
 120 tribes."
-After Evliya Çelebi's account, in 1829, the Mahmudi principality came to an end when Miks' Emir Khan Mahmud and other Kurdish lords seized Hoşap Castle through a bloody siege.